Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @endcode

 The following guidance can be used to update such code:
-- Replace `const Handle(Message_ProgressIndicator)&` with `const Message_ProgressRange&`.
+- Replace `const Handle(Message_ProgressIndicator)&` with `const Message_ProgressRange&`
+  in arguments of the methods that support progress indication.
   Message_ProgressIndicator object should be now created only at place where application starts algorithms.
 - Replace `Message_ProgressSentry` with `Message_ProgressScope`.
-  Take note that Message_ProgressScope has smaller number of arguments (no "minimal value").
+  Take note that Message_ProgressScope has less arguments (no "minimal value").
   In other aspects, Message_ProgressScope mimics an iterator-style interface (with methods More() and Next()) close to the old Message_ProgressSentry (pay attention to extra functionality of Message_ProgressScope::Next() method below).
+  Note that method Message_ProgressScope::Close() is equivalent of the method Relieve() of Message_ProgressSentry in previous version.
+  Class Message_ProgressSentry is still defined (marked as deprecated) providing API more close to old one, and can be still used to reduce porting efforts.
-- Each Message_ProgressScope should take the next Range to fill in.
+- Each Message_ProgressScope should take the next Range object to work with.
-  Within old API, Message_ProgressSentry received the root Progress Indicator object and implicitly split it into ranges using error-prone logic.
+  Within old API, Message_ProgressSentry received the root Progress Indicator object which mantained the sequence of ranges internally.
-  Message_ProgressScope in new API takes Message_ProgressRange, which should be created from the Range of the parent Scope using value returned by Message_ProgressScope::Next() method.
+  Message_ProgressScope in new API takes Message_ProgressRange, which should be returned by Message_ProgressScope::Next() method of the parent scope.
-  Don't use the same Range passed to the algorithm for all sub-Scopes like it was possible in old API.
+  Do not use the same Range passed to the algorithm for all sub-Scopes like it was possible in old API; each range object may be used only once.
-- Check user abortion state using Message_ProgressScope::UserBreak() method;
-  Message_ProgressRange is a temporary object with the only purpose to create a new Message_ProgressScope, and Message_ProgressIndicator should be never passed directly to algorithms.

 Take a look onto ported code and compare with code above to see differences: